mohamed-mowafya/Mobile2PC/README.md

 # Mobile2PC Project

 ## Introduction
 Welcome to the Mobile2PC project!
-This solution allows for instant file transfers from your mobile device to your PC using a QR Code.
+This solution allows for instant file transfers from your mobile device to your PC using a simple QR Code.

 ## Project Structure
 The project is divided into two components: